XRPLF/xrpl.js/docs/index.md

 `RippleAPI.schemaValidator.isValidSecret(secret: string): boolean`

 This method checks a secret for validity.
-It does this by attempting to decoding the secret.
+It does this by attempting to decode the secret.
 If decoding succeeds, this method returns `true`.
 Otherwise, it returns `false`.

 ### Example